MohammedAbdullah1995/Assignment-web/README.md

-# Getting Started with Create React App
+# Getting Started with Assignment-app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as an assignment.

-## Available Scripts
+## Installation steps

-In the project directory, you can run:
+After you clone the repository you can run:

+### `yarn`

+This will install all the dependancies that the app requires.

+## Add environment variables

+Open the .env file in the root file of the repo and replace the dummy keys with the provided actual keys.

 ### `yarn start`